Let’s embark on an exciting journey to learn how to draw various pyramids using Python.

 print(" ")

-This script utilizes nested loops to draw spaces and numbers from 1 to the user-provided number.
+This script uses nested loops to print spaces and incrementing numbers up to the user-specified number, creating a pyramid shape.

 Creating a Hashed Pyramid